spleenYou/OC-P12/readme.md

 ## Application Description

+For a better experience, the application is designed for a minimum window width of 120 pixels.

-launch the script and choose what you want to do.
+Launch the script and choose what you want to do.

 ```
 python main.py